13th World Festival of Youth and Students: Historical significance

 Hosting the Youth Festival had long lasting consequences for the North Korean government and its worldwide standing.
 After funneling billions of dollars into the festival's production, North Korea ended up owing five billion dollars in foreign debt and was considered bankrupt by creditor nations.
 This damaged the country's economy and external status.
 The extravagant expenditures put North Korea into a hole it could not get out of, exacerbated by unfavourable economic conditions in the next decade with the fall of the Soviet Union and concurrent famine.

 Also, Lim Su-kyung as well as other representations of the outside world had unintended effects on the North Korean public.
 Contrary to some Western predictions that the inflow of foreign influence would contribute to North Korea's openness, after the festival Pyongyang tightened its control over its population in order to "wipe out all the remnants of 'foreign culture'".
 Historians such as Induk Kang believe North Korea reasserted its isolationism because its survival depended on the control of information into the country.

 Historian Andrei Lankov has concluded that even though the country increased information control after the festival, "this was the beginning of major changes" in the infiltration of foreign influence into North Korea, which led to a negative impact on the regime's political legitimacy.
 In the subsequent decade, advances in media technology and loosening of border controls with China caused further change in North Koreans' perception of the outside world.

 The Pyongyang Youth Festival is widely considered North Korea's competitive reaction to the Seoul Olympics, and ultimately the festival strained relations with South Korea.
 Yet prior to the festival, the media portrayed an optimistic outlook on Korean relations, largely due to the 7 July (1988) Declaration in which the South Korea president Roh Tae-woo regarded North Korea as a co-partner for achieving mutual prosperity.
 However, following the Pyongyang festival, "these confrontational feelings between the north and south began spreading widely among the masses of both sides," according to Induk Kang.
 After the festival, the South Korean president increased the stakes for reconciliation by demanding that the North change its political structure as a precondition to reunification, something usually only presented by the northern side.
 Therefore, the festival undermined previous reconciliation efforts between North and South Korea and caused them both to raise more uncooperative demands.

+Posters used to promote the event had a lasting impact on the style of artwork used by North Korea to promote its later events, with motifs reused in posters for 1995's Pyongyang International Sports and Culture Festival for Peace (also known as Collision in Korea), the April Spring Friendship Art Festival, the Pyongyang International Film Festival and Arirang Mass Games.